 Certain health authorities may nevertheless decide to conduct animal tests themselves for certain cosmetic products, as it is still the case in China.
 L’Oréal has been the most active company working alongside the Chinese authorities and scientists for over 10 years to have alternative testing methods recognized, and permit the cosmetic regulation to evolve towards a total and definite elimination of animal testing.
 Thanks to this, since 2014, certain products manufactured and sold in China like shampoo, body wash or make-up are no longer tested on animals.”

 Kiehl’s follows the policies of their parent company, L’Oreal.
 So the animal testing statement is the same.
 It states that they do not test on animals and don’t tolerate exceptions.
 However, they choose to sell in China where animal testing is a requirement.
 Therefore, Kiehl’s does allow animal testing on their products.

 Is Kiehl’s Sold in China?

-Wrap Up: Is Kiehl’s Cruelty-Free
+Wrap Up: Is Kiehl’s Cruelty-Free?

-Therefore, Kiehl’s is not considered to be a cruelty-free brand and will be added to my list of brands that test on animals.
+Therefore, Kiehl’s is not considered to be cruelty-free.
+They will be added to my list of brands that test on animals.

-Now I’d like to hear from you.
-What are your thoughts about Kiehl’s?
+Now I’d like to hear from you…What are your thoughts about Kiehl’s?
 Please leave your comments below!